I love the Redeeming Productivity blog and podcast. Here is the author, Reagan Rose’s summary of its raison d’être:

 I am reminded of a very good essay of a letter a dad hypothetically wrote to his son.
 In 2007 when the hateful letter of a ‘Christian’ dad disowning his gay son went viral, David Murray responded by hypothetically writing his own letter in 2012.
 Please read this wonderful and loving letter.
 Below is a short excerpt.

+What letter would you write to a gay son?
 Perhaps these boundaries are not going to be easy for you to accept, but please try to understand that I have a duty to God to lead my home in a God-glorifying manner.
 Psalm 101 commands me to prevent sinful behavior in my home.
 While extremely anxious to preserve a relationship with you, I am especially concerned that your siblings are not influenced into thinking your lifestyle is fine with God or us.

 These are difficult issues and I am certainly no authority, I don’t have children.
 I did my best in thinking and praying about these kind of questions regarding informal domestic foster-child situations and prodigals.
 I recommend the book of Philemon, it is so short but bursting with love and forgiveness and the power of the Gospel to change families and people.

 Are you righteously angry?
 Even personally angry?
 It’s OK … within limits.